Call our free helpline0808 808 3555

 to your child.
 Sometimes this isn't the case and this can be

-Your GP may refer your child to a paediatrician - who
+Your GP may refer your child to a paediatrician, someone who

-professionals may be involved in helping to assess your child
+professionals may be involved in assessing your child and how

-and how well can they cope with certain activities.
-For
+well they can cope with certain activities.
+For example, speech and

-to help you if your child has problems with:
+can help if your child has difficulties with: